 The button collection originated as an idea by Bliss, a student at the school, who had attended a Holocaust Survivor talk by Arek Hersh when he visited the school in 2017.
 Arek was one of the Jewish children who came to the Lake District in 1945 directly from the concentration camps, and the school stands on the actual site of Calgarth Estate, the location where the hostels stood that were home to the Jewish children on their arrival in Britain.

 Bliss has described that she struggled to visualise the huge numbers who were murdered in the Holocaust and was encouraged by her teacher, Laura Allen, to come up with an idea as to how this number could be represented, and the B’s Buttons initiative was born.
 Laura has worked with great enthusiasm and effort to ensure the success of the project.

 The original idea of collecting buttons to represent the six million Jews murdered in the Holocaust was refined to an ambition to collect 1.4 million buttons, one button for each child murdered and “who did not make it to Windermere with the 300 child survivors who did manage to come”.
 This was the same group that Arek arrived with in 1945.

-Along with support from Abigail Mann, who established collecting points in London and beyond, the buttons began arriving from around the world and an early expectation by the organisers that a hundred thousand, or so, buttons would be a success, soon began to be challenged when the call-out for buttons went “viral” on social media.
+Along with much support from Abigail Mann, who established collecting points in London and beyond, the buttons began arriving from around the world and an early expectation by the organisers that a hundred thousand, or so, buttons would be a success, soon began to be challenged when the call-out for buttons went “viral” on social media.